termigator1359/Calamity-Boss-Guide/README.md

     * If you want to have a much easier time with half the bosses - use Daedalus Stormbow.
 It's not on any boss because it’s stupid and works until Golem.
     * Verium Bullets are the first bullets that are going to home, feel free to make a bunch of them.
-    * Terra Bullets are also really good,
+    * Terra Bullets are also really good.

 * **Melee**

     * **OATHBLADE** (it's a post-mech weapon that kills Plantera in 24 seconds)